-- a. any applications that relate to that has potential effects on culturally significant sites, downstream water quantity, downstream water quality or Lake Rotorua water quality will require the written approval of Te Rūnanga o Ngāti Kearoa Ngāti Tuarā Trust, Ngāti Whakaue (as represented by Te Komiro o te Utuhina or its successor), and Te Arawa Lakes Trust in order to proceed without limited notification. - Subdivision applications that do not meet the subdivision performance standards in A5.2.3.4.7, A5.2.3.4.8 and A5.2.3.4.8a will require the written approval of the Bay of Plenty Regional Council in order to proceed without limited notification.
+- a.
+Applications that are inconsistent with the SMP prepared by Rotorua Lakes Council under Policy 2a.1 Applications that relate to culturally significant sites, downstream water quantity, downstream water quality or Lake Rotorua water quality will require the written approval of Te Rūnanga o Ngāti Kearoa Ngāti Tuarā Trust, Ngāti Whakaue (as represented by Te Komiro o te Utuhina or its successor), and Te Arawa Lakes Trust in order to proceed without limited notification. - b.
+Subdivision applications that do not meet the subdivision performance standards in A5.2.3.4.7, A5.2.3.4.7a and A5.2.3.4.8a and A5.2.3.4.8a will require the written approval of the Bay of Plenty Regional Council in order to proceed without limited notification. order to proceed without limited notification.